 - A printed field guide of macroinvertebrates with visuals and labels for reference

-Pictures of pacific northwest macroinvertebrates are available at:
+Pictures and slideshow of pacific northwest macroinvertebrates are available at:

 |Pre-Lesson Set up: (5 min.)